 Two years later, she attended a cocktail party.
 Gregory Peck introduced her to Mel Ferrer and suggested they star in a play together.
 The play in question was Ondine, for which Hepburn won her Tony award.
 They started a relationship and, while in Switzerland preparing to film War and Peace together, they married.

-Audrey Hepburn’s Wedding Dress
+Audrey Hepburn’s First Wedding Dress